 “I believe that the citizens of Houston deserve the best quality of service from their government and I look forward to demonstrating the constant improvements the departments make,” said Turner.

-The dashboard listing the performance rates for all 311 service requests can be found here: Mayor's 311 Performance Dashboard.
+The dashboard listing the performance rates for all 311 service requests can be found at Mayor's Office of Innovation.